NSHipster/articles/2014-12-29-the-death-of-cocoa.md

 ### Data Structures

-Swift's functional data structures, from generators to sequences to collections, is, well, beautiful.
+Swift's functional data structures, from generators to sequences to collections, are, well, beautiful.
 The use of `Array` and `Dictionary` literals for syntactic sugar strikes a fine balance with the more interesting underlying contours of the Standard Library.

 Building on these strong primitives, it is remarkably easy to create production-ready implementations of the data structures from an undergraduate Computer Science curriculum.
 Armed with Wikipedia and a spare afternoon, pretty much anyone could do it—or at least get close.